carry0987/Vylux/docs/getting-started.md

 - `curl`
 - S3-compatible storage for source and derived assets such as RustFS, R2, or S3

 If you use the repository Docker image directly, the runtime already contains `ffmpeg`, `vips`, and `packager`.
-If you run Vylux on the host with `go run`, install FFmpeg and Shaka Packager locally.
+If you run Vylux on the host with `go run`, install FFmpeg, libvips, `pkg-config`, and Shaka Packager locally.
+On macOS with Homebrew, `brew install vips pkg-config` provides the libvips toolchain that the Go image pipeline links against.

 ## Recommended local development flow